Christmas and New Year Cruises

 - Schonbrunn Palace market (24 Nov-26 Dec) - spectacular backdrop with more upmarket stalls.

 - Spittelberg market (15 Nov-23 Dec) - set in cobbled streets between Siebensterngasse and Burggasse in the 7th district, one of the loveliest.
 You can find goods not offered elsewhere.

 Germany is well known for the variety of beautiful Christmas markets - from the popular Cologne market to the small one in Monschau.
 However, the most famous one, without any doubt is Nuremberg Christkindlesmarkt.

 Nuremberg Christmas Market "Christkindlesmarkt"

-Dating from 1600s, Nuremberg Christmas market occupies Main Square under towering Frauenkirche (Church of Our Lady).
-Christkind opens Christmas market the Friday before Advent every year with impressive ceremony.
-This market has long tradition and you'll find all original things here - glühwein, bavarian bratwurst and hand-made gifts.
+Dating from 1600s, the Nuremberg Christmas market occupies Main Square under Frauenkirche (Church of Our Lady).
+Christkind opens Christmas market the Friday before Advent every year with an impressive ceremony.
+This market has long tradition and you'll find all original things here - gluhwein, bavarian bratwurst and hand-made gifts.
 The stalls, with candy-striped awnings, sell all traditional handcrafts, including carved wooden toys and "smoker" man (carved figure holding smoking incense inside).
 The horse-drawn stagecoach will take you on a ride over the medieval old city's cobblestone streets.
-On weekends, Nuremberg Christmas market is a mass of people who huddle together to stay warm.
-But during the week, explore the Christkindlesmarkt in tranquility, eat the local Nuremberger sausages (three in a roll) and drink glühwein (hot mulled wine).
+On weekends, the Nuremberg market is a mass of people who huddle together to stay warm.
+But during the week, explore the Christkindlesmarkt in tranquility, eat the local sausages (three in a roll) and drink gluhwein (hot mulled wine).